elliot-wilson/elliot-wilson/README.md

 I'm a software engineer with an unusual journey: I have an academic background in ancient Greek history 🏛️ &nbsp; and archaeology ⛏️&nbsp;, and I've also spent time as a Workday Payroll implementation consultant 👨‍💼 &nbsp;.

-I love challenging myself, which is why I've become skilled in JavaScript, the MERN stack, and Ruby on Rails. 💻 &nbsp;
+I love challenging myself, which is why I've become skilled in JavaScript, MongoDB, Express, React / Redux, Node, and Ruby on Rails. 💻 &nbsp;

 Current projects:
 * [Wide World](https://github.com/elliot-wilson/WideWorld)